thosgood/this-weeks-finds/markdown/101-151/week105.md

 that are rotations followed by a reflection.
 So π~0~ of O(∞) is Z/2, the group with two elements.
 Actually this is also true for O(n) whenever n is higher enough, namely 1 or more.
-So the zeroth entry is all about
+So the zeroth entry is all about "reflecting".
-\"reflecting\".

 The first entry is a bit subtler but very important in physics.
-It means that there is a loop in O(∞) that you can\'t pull tight, but if you go around that loop *twice*, you trace out a loop that you *can* pull tight.
+It means that there is a loop in O(∞) that you can't pull tight, but if you go around that loop *twice*, you trace out a loop that you *can* pull tight.
 In fact this is true for O(n) whenever n is 3 or more.
 This is how there can be spin-1/2 particles when space is 3-dimensional or higher.
 There are lots of nice tricks for seeing that this is true, which I hope the reader already knows and loves.
-In short, the first entry is all about \"rotating 360 degrees and not getting back to where you started\".
+In short, the first entry is all about "rotating 360 degrees and not getting back to where you started".

 The second entry is zero.

 The third entry is even subtler but also very important in modern physics.
 It means that the ways to stick a 3-sphere into O(∞) are classified by the integers, Z. Actually this is true for O(n) whenever n is 5 or more.
-It\'s even true for all sorts of other groups, like all
+It's even true for all sorts of other groups, like all "compact simple groups".
-\"compact simple groups\".
 But can I summarize this entry in a snappy phrase like the previous nonzero entries?
 Not really.
 Actually a lot of applications of topology to quantum field theory rely on this π~3~ business.
-For example, it\'s the key to stuff like \"instantons\" in Yang-Mills theory, which are in turn crucial for understanding how the πon gets its mass.
-It\'s also the basis of stuff like \"Chern-Simons theory\" and \"BF theory\".
-Alas, all this takes a while to explain, but let\'s just say the third entry is about \"topological field theory in 4 dimensions\".
+For example, it's the key to stuff like "instantons" in Yang-Mills theory, which are in turn crucial for understanding how the πon gets its mass.
+It's also the basis of stuff like "Chern-Simons theory" and "BF theory".
+Alas, all this takes a while to explain, but let's just say the third entry is about "topological field theory in 4 dimensions".

 The fourth entry is zero.